Netcentric/fe-build/docs/configuration.md

 treeshaking.bundle.js

-This is intended to optimise the code base of the project, and modules code that are the building blocks of it, like core-js, babel and @nc or @henkel modules.
+This is intended to optimise the code base of the project, and modules code that are the building blocks of it, like core-js, babel and @other modules.

 ### @babel/preset-env